 While “can it run Fortnite?” won’t be a serenade for benchmark pushers anytime soon—even our pocket wonder wafers handle Epic’s battle royale hit at absurd efficiency—there’s still a need for hardware performance when hunting for a Victory Royale.
 When evaluating Fortnite's best graphics options for competitive play, as in most shooters, framerate reigns supreme, ensuring smoother aim and sharper clarity for eyeballing your next target or a faraway chest.
-With Fortnite Season 6 on the way, you'll want smooth performance to be able to watch that cube finish whatever it ends up doing.

 The configuration shown here strikes a good balance between visual fidelity and high framerates.
 You’ll always achieve better results creating a profile more tailored to your rig’s specific hardware spread, but this is a good baseline to reliably draw plenty of frames when quietly gathering gear or in the middle of a frantic build-off.
 Read on for detailed breakdowns of each setting’s choice.

 Don’t feel disadvantaged if you prefer notching down Fortnite’s view distance; the setting only affects rendering quality and distance of objects materializing in your view, as demonstrated in the above GIF’s upper left.
 (Player characters will always appear from a set distance no matter your setting.)
 Still, cranking this as high as your hardware can swing it reduces distracting object pop-ins, especially when sniping or surveying the horizon from high ground.
 We recommend the Epic setting—you’ll shed only a handful of frames for a field of view far easier on the eyes, a tactically sound tradeoff for visual clarity.